Procurement

 Red Flags of Vendor Relationship Deterioration.

 The essence of a healthy vendor relationship should be based on performance, transparency, and trust.
 There are however some red flags that indicate a deteriorating partnership.
 Late deadlines, or decreased quality of service or recurrent breaches of contract are red flags.
 Interruption of communication: failure to respond promptly, failure to update, unwillingness to share information also show the existence of poor relationships.
 The vendors who do not follow the changing needs of the business or are reluctant to take feedback can further reduce collaboration.
-Unattended, these matters may become snowballing into expensive disruptions.
+Unattended, these matters may snowball into expensive disruptions.
 Constant review and active discussions will allow seeing the problems and dealing with them before they ruin the relationship.

 Red Flags in the course of Vendor Selection.

 The selection stage can be a nightmare and any oversight at this stage can have long term headaches.
 The vendors who are not willing to disclose financial records, compliance certifications or evidence of insurance can be concealing instability or risk.
 It should also be concerned with the lack of transparency in pricing, unclear terms of the contract, or unwillingness to enter into service-level agreements.
-On the same note, vendors who have not developed a clear disaster recovery plan or risk management plan are in that case, not likely to be at your side when you are in crisis.
+On the same note, vendors who have not developed a clear disaster recovery plan or risk management plan are, in that case, not likely to be at your side when you are in a crisis.
 In the case of SaaS vendors, lax security practices are an issue of extra concern since data breaches can be catastrophic.
 Early detection of these red flags will make sure that only reliable, sound, and compliant vendors get into your procurement ecosystem.

 Vendor Risk Management